 Without modern technology to rely on, ancient physicians used their senses and observation to diagnose and treat illness.
 Traditional Chinese Veterinary Medicine views the body as an intricate system, where an imbalance in one area affects corresponding organs.
 It is believed that identifying and correcting the imbalance is the key to your pet’s health.

 As such, TCVM treats the root causes of the symptoms, not just the symptoms themselves.
-Both TCVM and the more familiar Western Veterinary Medicine use physical exam and prior history to make a diagnosis.
+Both TCVM and the more familiar Western Veterinary Medicine (WVM) use physical exam and prior history to make a diagnosis.
 WVM also uses testing such as blood work and radiographs to help characterize disease.
 TCVM includes pulse evaluation and palpation of certain points on the body to refine a diagnosis.
 Both styles of medicine have strengths and weaknesses, but used together give us many more ways to help animals heal.